Emotions: Helping Young Children Cope with Emotions

 - explaining what is making you angry

-- showing how you deal with your own anger by calming yourself, for example, by breathing deeply and counting slowly to 10.
+- Showing how you deal with your own anger by calming yourself, for example, by breathing deeply and counting slowly to 10.
 Your child will learn from your example.

-When you child expresses strong feelings, sometimes you might get almost as angry or upset as your child.
+When your child expresses strong feelings, sometimes you might get almost as angry or upset as your child.
 You may not have as much patience as you would like.
 You might feel helpless and not know what to do, or you might feel that you can’t take your child’s crying or whining anymore.
 It isn’t easy being a parent.
 Try to tell yourself that the situation is not worth getting upset about or talk things over with a friend or another parent who has a child about the same age as yours.

 Before you respond, try to put yourself in your child’s place.
 Would you like to be yelled at in public or at home?
 If you are upset, does it help when you are teased?